spenserlee/oled_aegis/README.md

 # OLED Aegis

-A lightweight, reliable screen saver for Windows 10 and 11 designed specifically for OLED monitors.
+A lightweight, reliable screen saver for Windows.

-> **Note**: This is a Windows-only application.
-The source code uses Windows-specific APIs and will show compilation errors on non-Windows systems.
-Build instructions below require Visual Studio on Windows.
+## Why I made this

+Recently, I purchased my first OLED monitor and discovered that Windows 11 built-in screen saver had some issues:

+* Randomly not activating after putting the computer to sleep.
+* Breaks Bluetooth pause/play interactions when the screen saver is active.
+* Does not provide a way to only turn on screen saver on one monitor in a multi-monitor setup.
+(I only want to enable the screen saver on my OLED monitor)

+Solution: make my own screen saver app and give it a bad name.

+OLED Aegis solves these problems by implementing a screen saver app in the simplest way possible - draw a black window after a period of user inactivity on the specified monitors.

+> **Note**: It should work just fine on Windows 10, but I only tested it on Windows 11.

 ## Features

-* **Per-Monitor Control**: Enable screen saver on specific monitors only (perfect for multi-monitor setups)
+* **Per-Monitor Control**: Enable screen saver on specific monitors only
-* **Media Awareness**: Automatically pauses when audio is playing (Bluetooth pause/play works correctly)
+* **Media Awareness**: Doesn't activate the screen saver on the target monitor if a video is playing on it
 * **Reliable Activation**: Consistently activates after system sleep/wake cycles
 * **Minimal Resource Usage**: Written in pure C with no external dependencies
 * **Simple Configuration**: Edit a plain text INI file or use the system tray menu
 * **System Tray Integration**: Taskbar icon for easy control
 * **Startup Support**: Automatically run when Windows starts

+## Known Issues

+Since this is just a regular Windows application, it cannot draw over special system windows such as the Start Menu, Task View, or Action center.
+Workaround tbd.

+As a failsafe, I recommend still enabling the the built-in screen saver with a longer timeout.

 ## Building